jlemein/izzy-renderer/README.md

 * Managing or caching resources for faster re-use.
 * Resource sharing of the same external resource (i.e. textures) or sound files.

-A material is not an external resource, although it's consti
+A resource manager is a thin she
 ## Material system

 A material is responsible to provide all the information that is required to render a specified effect.